amirhakimnejad/Scanner-for-lexical-analyzer-in-cpp/README.md

 A simple c++ program that takes a file as input and after tokenizing the file it finds what each token name is(identifier, keyword, separator, operator, literal or comment).

-To know what a lexical analyzer is click [here](https://en.wikipedia.org/wiki/Lexical_analysis)
+To see what a compiler's lexical analyzer is click [here](https://en.wikipedia.org/wiki/Lexical_analysis)
 ### Prerequisites

 You need c++11 or higher to run the code.